fxjung/omodoro/README.md

 ## 4 Prerequisites
 - Python 3
-- libnotify (on all Systems except Microsoft Windows)
+- libnotify (on all Systems except Microsoft Windows an Mac)
 - For sound output omodoro needs some audio player.
-(Linux: aplay, Mac: afplay)
+(Linux: aplay, Mac: afplay (pre-installed))

 ## 5 Usage